Sun: Life phases

-The Sun today is roughly halfway through the most stable part of its life.
-It has not changed dramatically for over four billion years and will remain fairly stable for more than five billion more.
+The Sun today is roughly halfway through the main-sequence portion of its life.
+It has not changed dramatically in over four billion years and will remain fairly stable for about five billion more.
 However, after hydrogen fusion in its core has stopped, the Sun will undergo dramatic changes, both internally and externally.
-It is more massive than 71 of 75 other stars within 5 pc, or in the top ~5 percent.

 Formation

 The Sun formed about 4.6 billion years ago from the collapse of part of a giant molecular cloud that consisted mostly of hydrogen and helium and that probably gave birth to many other stars.
 This age is estimated using computer models of stellar evolution and through nucleocosmochronology.
 The result is consistent with the radiometric date of the oldest Solar System material, at 4.567 billion years ago.
 Studies of ancient meteorites reveal traces of stable daughter nuclei of short-lived isotopes, such as iron-60, that form only in exploding, short-lived stars.
 This indicates that one or more supernovae must have occurred near the location where the Sun formed.
 A shock wave from a nearby supernova would have triggered the formation of the Sun by compressing the matter within the molecular cloud and causing certain regions to collapse under their own gravity.
 As one fragment of the cloud collapsed it also began to rotate due to conservation of angular momentum and heat up with the increasing pressure.
-Much of the mass became concentrated in the center, whereas the rest flattened out into a disk that would become the planets and other Solar System bodies.
+Much of the mass became concentrated in the centre, whereas the rest flattened out into a disk that would become the planets and other Solar System bodies.
 Gravity and pressure within the core of the cloud generated a lot of heat as it accumulated more matter from the surrounding disk, eventually triggering nuclear fusion.

-The stars HD 162826 and HD 186302 share similarities with the Sun and are thus hypothesized to be its stellar siblings, formed in the same molecular cloud.
+The stars HD 162826 and HD 186302 share similarities with the Sun and are hypothesised to be its stellar siblings, formed in the same molecular cloud.